Dwolla/dwolla-v2-ruby/README.md

 end
 ```

-`environment=` defaults to `:production`, and accepts either a String or a Symbol.
+`environment=` defaults to `:production` and accepts either a String or a Symbol.

 ### Configure an `on_grant` callback (optional)

 An `on_grant` callback is useful for storing new tokens when they are granted.
 For example, you
-may have a `TokenData` ActiveRecord model that you use to store your tokens.
-The `on_grant` callback
+may have a `YourTokenData` ActiveRecord model that you use to store your tokens.
+The `on_grant`
-is called with the `DwollaV2::Token` that was just granted by the server.
-You can pass this to the
+callback is called with the `DwollaV2::Token` that was just granted by the server.
+You can pass
-`create!` method of an ActiveRecord model to create a record using the token's data.
+this to the `create!` method of an ActiveRecord model to create a record using the token's data.

 ```ruby
 # config/initializers/dwolla.rb